The Carrie Post King’s Daughters Home for Women opened on Oct. 7, 1895 with five women already in residence, room for four more, and a cow.

 Matheny later held a number of political posts, notably nine years as deputy U.S. marshal.

 The Post family, meanwhile, occupied the home until 1887.
-Charles Rollin and Caroline Post’s eldest son, Charles William Post (1854-1914) and his first wife, Ella Merriwether Post (1852-1912), moved in with his parents following their marriage, and their daughter – Caroline’s granddaughter – Marjorie Merriwether Post (1887-1973), was born there.
+Charles Rollin and Caroline Post’s eldest son, Charles William Post (1854-1914) and his first wife, Ella Merriweather Post (1852-1912), moved in with his parents following their marriage, and their daughter – Caroline’s granddaughter – Marjorie Merriweather Post (1887-1973), was born there.
 The entire family moved to Texas following the failure of C.W.
 Post’s Illinois Agricultural Works business.

 The King’s Daughters Home still accommodated only 10 women on Jan.
 28, 1902, when a defective chimney flue caused a fire that destroyed the roof and damaged much of the second floor.

 The residents moved temporarily to a house on East Edwards Street while contractors repaired and expanded the Black Avenue building.
 Their “elegant new abode,” as the Journal called it, reopened on Nov.
 11, 1902.
 Hansell described the refurbished home in her 1928 history.

 In the new Home there were twenty bedrooms, a room to be used as a sick ward, bathrooms on first and second floor, which, with spacious halls, beautiful reception room, dining room, etc. and all the modern conveniences, made the Home one of the handsomest in the country.

 Among those who chipped in to pay the $16,000 bill was Charles W. Post, who donated $5,000 to the building fund and another $5,000 to the home’s endowment.
 In return, Hansell wrote, Post stipulated that the King’s Daughters were “to name the Home for his mother, and once a year on her birthday to place a few simple flowers in the main living room in memory of a good woman.”